dougc95/pywmm/README.md

 - Calculate total intensity of Earth's magnetic field
 - Calculate horizontal, north, east, and vertical components of the magnetic field
 - Support for custom coefficient files
+- Coefficient file validation and conversion
+- Support for loading coefficient data from byte streams (e.g., from HTTP requests)
 - Accurate calculations at any latitude, longitude, altitude, and date within the model's valid range

 ## Installation